Robert Louis Stevenson: Political and social commentary

+Although shaped by real events—the oceanic colonialism to which Stephenson was witness—The Ebb-Tide (1894) has been proposed as "paradigmatic" of "seasteading", the libertarian ideal of maritime independence.
+Attwater's secret island fishery, in particular, "anticipates core elements of the modern seasteading movement", which in the 21st century finds some favour among billionaire secessionists.

+In 1883, Stephenson wrote privately of the chief propagandist and organiser of the Fenian dynamite campaign in England, Jeremiah O'Donovan Rossa: "If that is the new world ... damn, deracinate and destroy him, root and branch, self and company, world without end".
+This fury was a prelude to "The Dynamiter" (1885), one of a collection of linked stories (More New Arabian Nights: The Dynamiter), that Stephenson (confined at the time by a number of ailments to a bed in a darkened room) wrote in an acknowledged collaboration with his wife, Fanny.
+A satirical tale, it reduced the Fenian struggle against British rule in Ireland to a "'private and barbarous war' rinsed of any ideological motivation".

-In January 1888, aged 37, in response to American press coverage of the Land War in Ireland, Stevenson penned a political essay (rejected by Scribner's magazine and never published in his lifetime) that advanced a broadly conservative theme: the necessity of "staying internal violence by rigid law".
+In January 1888, aged 37, in response to American press coverage of the Land War in Ireland, Stevenson submitted an essay to Scribner's Magazine, in which he argued the case for "staying internal violence by rigid law".
 Notwithstanding his title, "Confessions of a Unionist", Stevenson defends neither the union with Britain (she had "majestically demonstrated her incapacity to rule Ireland") nor "landlordism" (scarcely more defensible in Ireland than, as he had witnessed it, in the goldfields of California).
 Rather he protests the readiness to pass "lightly" over crimes—"unmanly murders and the harshest extremes of boycotting"—where these are deemed "political".
 This he argues is to "defeat law" (which is ever a "compromise") and to invite "anarchy": it is "the sentimentalist preparing the pathway for the brute".

+Stevenson withdrew the essay before publication, and it did not appear in his lifetime.
+It was only in his last years, when witness to colonial encroachments in the South Seas, that he began to make direct political representations.
+In these, and in his remaining fiction, biographer Julia Reid finds that Stevenson resists confident assumptions about evolutionary social progress, so that he deploys Darwinian ideas, not to justify European colonial expansion, but to criticise its destructive effect.